go-resty/docs/content/docs/new-features-and-enhancements.md

 * Adds the ability to determine the filename automatically from the response for [saving the response]({{% relref "save-response" %}}).
 * [Debug Log]({{% relref "debug-log" %}})
     * Introduced Debug Log formatter, out of the box human-readable and JSON formatter added.
+* Hook functions at Client update to variadic function; it becomes easy to supply one or more values.

 ## New ways to create Client